ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 ~~~~~~~~~~~
 {: #fig-example-C-to-AS-x509-ref title="Access Token Request Example for Certificate Mode with an X.509 Certificate as Authentication Credential of C, Identified by Reference within \"req_cnf\""}

-{{fig-example-AS-to-C-x509-ref}} shows an example of Access Token Response from the AS to C. In the example, the AS specifies the authentication credential of RS by means of an "x5t" structure, identifying by reference the X.509 certificate of RS.
+{{fig-example-AS-to-C-x509-ref}} shows an example of Access Token Response from the AS to C. In the example, the AS specifies the authentication credential of the RS by means of an "x5t" structure, identifying by reference the X.509 certificate of the RS.

 ~~~~~~~~~~~
    2.01 Created